-LOUIS ROEDERER FOUNDATION RISING STAR AWARD

-REVEALING THE MOST PROMISING ACTORS
+LOUIS ROEDERER FOUNDATION RISING STAR AWARD REVEALING THE MOST PROMISING ACTORS

 Impelled by its desire to explore new spheres of creativity, in 2018 the Foundation became a sponsor of La Semaine de la Critique, held concurrently with the Cannes Film Festival, which turns the spotlight on emerging filmmakers and their first or second motion picture.
 Time and again the event has shown unfailing intuition in going about its indispensable work, spotting such diamonds in the rough as then-unknown directors Ken Loach, Alejandro González Iñarritu, François Ozon and Wong Kar-Wai.
 In the same vein the Louis Roederer Foundation Rising Star Award recognizes a fledgling actor taking their first steps on the big stage.
 In 2018 the prize went to Félix Maritaud for his overpowering performance in Camille Vidal Naquet's Sauvage, and in 2019 it was won by stage-trained Ingvar Eggert Sigurðsson for his riveting portrayal of a widower in Hlynur Pálmason's A White, White Day.
-The pandemic may have spoiled the party in 2020 but the show went on in July 2021 as La Semaine de la Critique and the Foundation resume their search for rising stars.
-And as fate would have it, the occasion marked the tenth and sixtieth anniversaries of the Foundation and La Semaine, respectively.
+The pandemic spoiled the party in 2O2O, but the show went on in July 2O2I, which was an occasion for the Foundation and the Semaine de la Critique to mark their tenth and sixtieth anniversaries, respectively.
+That year the jury acknowledged Sandra Melissa Torres for her role in Amparo directed by Simón Mesa Soto.
+In 2022, the young French actress Zelda Samson received the Rising Star Award for her outstanding performance in Love according to Dalva directed by Emmanuelle Nicot and presented as a world premiere in Cannes.

-Four years ago we decided to support La Semaine de la Critique because in the shadow of the Cannes Film Festival it pursued its passion for a different kind of cinema with charm and intelligence.
-It was to pay tribute to this rare spirit in the heart of a sprawling industry that, in keeping with its calling, the Foundation created the Discovery Award as laurels of youth and talent.
+We decided to support La Semaine de la Critique because in the shadow of the Cannes Film Festival it pursued its passion for a different kind of cinema with charm and intelligence.
+It was to pay tribute to this rare spirit in the heart of a sprawling industry that, in keeping with its calling, the Foundation created the Rising Star Award as laurels of youth and talent.
 Michel Janneau

-CHARLES TESSON
+3 questions for CHARLES TESSON